-This course provides comprehensive and detailed information about wine from all the major wine producing countries.
-Emphasis is placed on the history of wine, production characteristics, laws, and purchasing and storing requirements.
-Upon completion, students should be able to determine what wines compliment various cuisines and particular tastes.
+This course provides an introduction to information about wine from all the major wine producing regions.
+Emphasis is placed on the history of wine, production, characteristics, wine list development, laws, purchasing and storing requirements.
+Upon completion, students should be able to evaluate varietal wines and basic food pairings.

-CUL 220 Food Service for Spec Ops 1 8 0 5

-Prerequisites: CUL 110 and CUL 110A
+CUL 220 Food Service for Spec Ops 1 8 0 5 Prerequisites: CUL 110 and CUL 110A Corequisites: None